Sie möchten Partner in einem Interreg NWE-Projekt werden?

 The project seeks to collaborate with entities connected to international airport areas and those addressing soft skills issues.
 This includes support organizations, airport-related company associations, and academic partners to evaluate and develop new tools for support programs.

-By fostering cooperation and leveraging shared resources, the Aeroproject aims to empower residents near international airports with the skills and opportunities needed for sustainable employment in the airport industry
+By fostering cooperation and leveraging shared resources, the Aeroproject aims to empower residents near international airports with the skills and opportunities needed for sustainable employment in the airport industry.

 Priority 5 - SO 4.1 Access to Employment